RajaBabu15/ecommerce/Problem-Setup/problem.md

 1. Authenticate requests using the JWT token from the login process.
 2. Test that the user is being authenticated or not.

+# BASIC STARTER ENDPOINTS

+1. Load some sample data into out database.
+2. Create some basic endpoints to get that data.
+3. Test to ensure the correct data is presented.